-2. When a course is full, please fill out the corresponding Google Form for undergraduate courses and/or graduate courses (note, graduate students who need undergraduate courses still fill out undergraduate Google form).
-PeopleSoft course waitlists are not available except CSCI 1 and 100.
+2. When a course is full, please fill out the Google Form for undergraduate courses and/or graduate courses (note, graduate students who need undergraduate courses should still fill out the undergraduate form).
+PeopleSoft course waitlists are not available except for CSCI 1 and 100.

-The Department will use these forms along with students' DPRs to determine an internal waitlist for each full course; Google forms are not first-come first-served but instead ordered by need.
+3. The Department will use these Google Forms along with students' DPRs to determine an internal waitlist for each full course; these waitlists are NOT first-come first-served but instead ordered by need.
 A spot is NOT guaranteed when a course is full.

-4. Both enrolled and Google-form-waitlisted students are required to attend the first week of course meetings.
-Google-form-waitlisted students must request Zoom links from virtual class/lab instructors.
-Enrolled students who do not attend the first week and do not contact the instructor about their absences will be dropped from classes to create room for waitlisted students to get in.
-Google-form-waitlisted students who do not attend the first week will be removed from the waitlist.
+5. Both enrolled students and PN requesters (via Google Form) are required to attend the first week of course meetings.
+Enrolled students who do not attend the first week and do not contact the instructor about their absences will be dropped from classes to create room for PN requesters to get in.
+PN requesters who do not attend the first week will be removed from the corresponding waitlists.

-6. Permission numbers are not transferable; they are assigned as a result of the Department's careful review.
-Students attempting to use a permission number that was not assigned to them will be disenrolled from the course and will have lower priority for future permission-number requests.
-Additionally, for those who request/shop many courses and do not use most of them (including past semesters), the Department will also put these students in the lower priority for future requests.
+7. PNs are not transferable; they are assigned as a result of the Department's careful review.
+Students attempting to use a PN that was not assigned to them will be disenrolled from the course and will have lower priority for future PN requests.
+Additionally, students with multiple unused PNs will be given lower priority for future requests.